-As you look forward in your advertising strategy this year, here are the best practices for strong ad creatives to engage your audiences on Instagram, and ways you can keep your ads achieving a positive return on advertising spend (ROAS) all year long:
+As you look forward to your advertising strategy this year, here are the best practices for strong ad creatives to engage your audiences on Instagram.
+In addition, here are the ways you can keep your ads achieving a positive return on advertising spend (ROAS) all year long:

 Stories & Carousel Ads

-Instagram Stories hold a strong advantage in its ability to scale quickly, given its immediate plugin to the existing and proven Facebook to Instagram ad infrastructure, making it a highly popular format among advertisers.
-These full screen, high resolution single image or video ads appear between Instagram user stories for up to 15 seconds, or until the user dismisses the ad.
+Instagram Stories hold a strong advantage in its ability to scale quickly, given its immediate plugin to the existing and proven Facebook to Instagram ad infrastructure.
+Thus, making it a highly popular format among advertisers.
+These full screen, high-resolution single image or video ads appear between Instagram user stories for up to 15 seconds, or until the user dismisses the ad.
 The shorter video format has become increasingly effective among consumers who want concise ads with an immediate call to action.

-Given the volume of ad creative that you’ll need to create and test to keep your campaign engaging and achieving ROAS with audiences, you can conveniently leverage winning ads and posts from Facebook, and port them into Instagram slideshow ads to get the most out of your creative.
+Given the volume of ad creative that you’ll need to create and test to keep your campaign engaging and achieving ROAS with audiences, you can conveniently leverage winning ads and posts from Facebook.
+Also, port them into Instagram slideshow ads to get the most out of your creative.

-Slideshows work really well for products and services with high quality photography or cinematography – beauty products, travel and tourism, entertainment and more.
+Slideshows work really well for products and services with high-quality photography or cinematography.
+Including Beauty products, travel and tourism, entertainment and more.
 Here’s an example from the Montana state tourism board where a slideshow of visually stunning photos and video are used to showcase the reasons that visitors should come to the state:

 Single Image Ads

-To add more eye-catching action to single image ads, you can add clickable calls-to-action, such as to your download page, your website, an online shop and more.
+In addition, to add more eye-catching action to single image ads, you can add clickable calls-to-action.
+Such as, to your download page, your website, an online shop and more.

-Alternatively, you can add animations, like for instance in this Volkswagen ad.
-What you can’t see in this still screenshot is the animation of the car entering and then existing the screen.
-Keeping the ads simple, less text, and adding movement will be more effective in attracting attention.
+Alternatively, you can add animations.
+For instance, in this Volkswagen ad.
+What you can’t see in this still screenshot is the animation of the car entering and then exiting the screen.
+Keeping the ads simple, using less text, and adding movement will be more effective in attracting attention.

 A Winning Strategy on Instagram this Year

-Instagram’s pure scale, evident in its reach, targeting and retargeting capabilities, has made it an attractive platform for advertisers moving millions in marketing dollars to run ads on it.
+Instagram’s pure scale, evident in its reach, targeting and retargeting capabilities, has made it an attractive platform for advertisers.
+As a result, moving millions in marketing dollars to run ads on it.
 At the same time, maintaining ROAS is important for performance advertisers, and it’s achievable with frequent creative testing.
 Throughout your campaign, constant creative testing is necessary to uncover winning ads that significantly improve ROAS.
 Using high-performing creative can rapidly increase ROAS.
-Your best-performing ad creatives may have a lifespan of fewer than 30 days, so you’ll need to continue your creative testing to produce wins that offset performance degradation that happens naturally as creative fatigues.
-Creative testing is absolutely required to maintain ROAS at scale, and it never stops — but the results will be worth the continual campaign and creative management.
+Your best-performing ad creatives may have a lifespan of fewer than 30 days.
+So you’ll need to continue your creative testing.
+Thus, producing wins that offset performance degradation that happens naturally as creative fatigues.
+Creative testing is absolutely required to maintain ROAS at scale.
+And it never stops — but the results will be worth the continual campaign and creative management.